microsoft/fast/docs/contributing/testing.md

 Prior to beginning to make UI changes on a new branch it's recommended to run initially to create a baseline set of images.

 1. The first time the test is executed on a new branch, screenshots are created as 'undefined' status.
 2. After the tests finish users should select all checkbox's and choose to save to generate the baseline image.
-3. Next perform UI code changes
+3. Next perform UI code changes.
-4. Rerun the first set of tests and for all snapshots that match the baseline they will turn green and show as 'passed' status.
+4. Rerun the first set of tests and for all snapshots that match the baseline - they will turn green and show as 'passed' status.
 Any 'undefined' status would be additional UI changes added.
 Though to get into this scenario new test cases would be required in the `./run-msft-docs.js` file.
 Any anomalies will be marked red as 'failed' status.
-5. Manually review all UI changes and if the changes are desired select and choose to save the new baseline.
-Anything, else should be changed and retested.
+5. Manually review all UI changes and if the changes are desired, select and choose to save the new baseline.
+Anything else should be changed and retested.

 ```bash
 node build/testing/applitools/test-javascript.js